Stormwater Discharges from Industrial Facilities: Am I Regulated?

 If you don't qualify for coverage under this general permit, you may need to obtain an individual permit for any discharges to water in the state.

 If you conduct an activity related to oil and gas (See Texas Railroad Commission), then you may need to obtain coverage under the U.S. Environmental Protection Agency's (EPA's) Storm Water Discharges Associated with Industrial Activities.

-Contact us if you have questions regarding TXR050000.
+Contact us if you have questions regarding general permit TXR050000.